Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Discussion

 \section{Discussion}

-We proposed four end-to-end deep learning models to classify and visualize artifacts in 20-second epochs of EEG that were recorded with a wearable device in an uncontrolled setting during sleep.
-The CBAM-based models achieved higher performance than those without an integrated attention mechanism.
-All models showed superior performance compared to both feature-based approaches, a semi-automatic method using spectral power information and a standard deviation threshold-based algorithm, and a heuristic-based 1D CNN approach.
-In addition, the attention mechanisms enabled granular localization of the artifacts within the 20-second epochs.
-Unlike the spectral power threshold-based approach, other proposed models do not require a priori information about the subject or the sleep stages.
-Therefore, they can be applied in pseudo-real-time systems.
+We proposed four end-to-end deep learning models to classify and visualize artifacts in 20-second EEG epochs recorded with a wearable device in an uncontrolled sleep setting.
+The four models were based on a CNN and a CNN-LSTM architecture, evaluated both with and without CBAM layers.
+We demonstrated that CBAM-based models achieve higher performance than those without an integrated attention mechanism.
+This highlights the importance of guiding the network's learning toward the most informative components of the raw input signal.
+All deep learning models outperformed traditional feature-based signal processing algorithms that rely on spectral power or standard deviation thresholds, achieving performance comparable to or superior to a heuristic-based 1D-CNN approach.